 Discovering Sri Lanka: Your Ultimate Airport Guide

 Sri Lanka, an island nation located in the Indian Ocean, is served by a range of airports that connect it with the rest of the world.
 As the gateway for international travellers to the country, Bandaranaike International Airport is the largest and primary airport, handling most of the international traffic.
-It is complemented by Mattala Rajapaksa International Airport, which provides additional international capacity.
-These airports play crucial roles in the tourism industry, as hubs for the millions of tourists who visit Sri Lanka’s beaches, cultural sites, and wildlife.
+Here’s the sentence rewritten in active voice:

 Discovering Sri Lanka: Your Ultimate Airport Guide